Why Do Indians Smell So Bad

 Diet plays a significant role in determining body odor.
 Certain foods, such as garlic, onions, spices, and red meat, can contribute to stronger body odor due to the release of sulfur-containing compounds that are excreted through sweat.

 Indian cuisine is known for its rich and diverse use of spices, which can contribute to a distinct body odor.
-That said, it helps to note that not all Indians consume the same diet, and dietary habits vary significantly across regions and communities Less friction, more output..
+That said, make sure to note that not all Indians consume the same diet, and dietary habits vary significantly across regions and communities Turns out it matters..

 Genetic Factors

 Genetics also play a role in determining body odor.
-So studies have shown that certain genes influence the production of earwax, which is related to body odor.
+Think about it: studies have shown that certain genes influence the production of earwax, which is related to body odor.
 People with dry earwax tend to produce less body odor than those with wet earwax.

 Trends and Latest Developments